SuzukoUsami/Platformer/readme.md

  - items mini shake animation,
  - new biomes,
  - more levels,
- -

  ### fix:
- - loading when no save file is present
+ - loading when no save file is present,
- - fix shaders when enemy is hit
+ - fix shaders when snail, fly and fire worm are hit,
  - fireworm not shooting when player stands next to him,